I will not eat green eggs and ham

 - Vegetarianism tends to be healthier.
 Vegetarianism lowers your risk of heart disease, cancer and dementia.
 It can also help you lose weight.
 Of course, the benefits of a vegetarian diet are still dependent on the actions of the individual.
 Eating cheese pizzas all day makes you a vegetarian, but it won’t make you healthier.

-- It’s better for the environment.
+- .
 “Replacing one 3.5-ounce serving of beef, one egg, and a 1-ounce serving of cheese each day with a mix of vegetables, fruit, beans, and whole grains would spare the need for 1.8 acres of cropland, 40 pounds of fertilizer, and 3 ounces of pesticides each year.
 It also would mean dumping 11,400 fewer pounds of animal manure into the environment each year.”
 However, you have to consider other factors.
 If you eat exotic imported nuts from Africa and California oranges, a lot of pollution is being created moving those items around the world.

 - Vegetarianism is cheaper.
 As pointed out in the article, you can save money by avoiding meat somewhat or altogether.